Gerry Cheevers: Style

 Cheevers was not afraid to stray from the crease to cut down the shooter's angle or to act as a "third defenseman".
 He was very aggressive with opposing players who strayed into or near the crease and was not afraid to hit opposing players with his goalie stick if they got too close to the crease.
 Cheevers was also known to make some spectacular saves throughout his career.
 Cheevers was also not afraid to handle the puck at his stick once famously skating the puck from his crease all the way to the center ice.

 Not a "stand-up" goalie, Cheevers could often be found on his knees or even his side.
 He perfected this "flopping" style while playing for Rochester during the 1962–63 season.
 Americans' coach Rudy Migay had Cheevers practice without his stick, thus requiring him to rely more on using his body and his pads.

 His former coach Don Cherry has referred to him as "the best ever to play the game."
+Joe Crozier, Cheevers's coach during his Rochester days, called him “the most exciting goalie you'll ever see.
+He'll have your fans on the edge of their seat all night.”

+Reggie Leach, a teammate of Cheevers in Boston, stated that Cheevers was the hardest goaltender for him to score on:

+I did score some goals on him, but he was one of the hardest goaltenders for me to score on.
+I couldn’t figure him out.
+When I played, I used to watch the warm-ups all the time and then practice shooting from different spots.
+Where I was most dangerous was at the top of the circle, and out farther.
+I wasn’t that great inside, I don’t think.
+Kenny Dryden: the easiest goaltender for me to score on.
+Yep.
+Because Kenny was scared of my shot.
+And I beat him high all the time, always over the shoulder.
+When I was in Boston, I remember going to practice as a rookie and as a rookie you just go all-out, you just shoot it, and I go in there and I put one past Cheevers and I thought, Yeah, I beat him.
+But Gerry, if you hit him with a puck, he’d chase you down the ice.
+I hit him once in his chest and he chased me with his stick with the guys all laughing.
+Gerry would stand, no lie.
+All he did was stand in net, stand there, wave his stick.
+It was his practice and if you hit him, he’d chase you down the ice.